 How Long Should My Truck Mounted Air Compressor Last?

-When combining those results with the 19.19% of respondents who chose 1-5 years and the 17.76% who chose 11-15 years, a whopping 77.46% of respondents expect their truck mounted air compressor to last within the 1-15 years range.
+When combining those results with the 19.19% of respondents who chose 1-5 years and the 17.76% who chose 11-15 years, a whopping 77.46% expect their truck mounted air compressor to last within the 1-15 years range.

-These results align with VMAC’s State of The Mobile Air Industry survey results which reveal the average age of service trucks is under 10 years, and is consistent with our understanding of the relationship between air compressors and work trucks.
+These results align with VMAC’s State of The Mobile Air Industry survey results, which reveal the average age of service trucks is under 10 years, and is consistent with our understanding of the relationship between air compressors and work trucks.
 Fleet managers and owners typically install truck mounted air compressors on brand new work trucks, then expect those air compressors to last the life of the truck.
 The air compressors are then retired or resold at the same time as the service vehicle.

 Survey-Q_Air-Compressor-Life-Expectancy-image-1-700x562